+Note:

-Note: Temporary files are generated in this directory during startup of SPSS Modeler Server.
-Ensure that you have the necessary access rights to this directory (for example, if the temporary directory is a shared network folder), otherwise SPSS Modeler Server startup will fail.
+- Temporary files are generated in this directory during startup of SPSS Modeler Server.
+Ensure that you have the necessary access rights to this directory (for example, if the temporary directory is a shared network folder), otherwise SPSS Modeler Server startup will fail. - The temp_directory setting does not apply when running Evaluation streams via IBM SPSS Collaboration and Deployment Services jobs.
+When you run such a job, a temporary file is created.
+By default, the file is saved to the IBM SPSS Modeler Server installation directory.
+You can change the default data folder that the temp files are saved to when you create the IBM SPSS Modeler Server connection in IBM SPSS Modeler.

-Python executable path (python exe path) Full path to the Python executable including the executable name.
+Python executable path (python_exe_path) Full path to the Python executable including the executable name.
 If access to program files is restricted, then you must add the directory containing the Python executable to the program files path (see Restrict access to only program files path above).